 Thomas D. Pellegrin

-A Director with PwC in the UAE and leader of PwC’s Aviation Center of Excellence, Thomas has seventeen years of advisory experience across a wide range of functional areas, industries and geographies.
+A Director with PricewaterhouseCooper’s Aviation Center of Excellence in the UAE and leader of PricewaterhouseCooper’s Aviation Center of Excellence.
 Thomas brings operational strategy expertise across the aerospace and aviation value chains (tier-1s, OEMs, airlines, MRO, aviation regulators), and global experience, having conducted engagements in Europe, North America, the Middle East and Oceania.
 Thomas holds a Master of Management from Grenoble Graduate School of Business, an MBA from the George Washington University, is pursuing a PhD in aviation with Embry-Riddle Aeronautical University, and holds various professional certifications including APICS CSCP, APICS SCOR, PMI PMP, Six Sigma Black Belt, and an IATA Diploma in Aviation.
 Thomas is a licensed private pilot in the UAE.

 Wayne Place is the Alumni Association Distinguished Professor at North Carolina State University.
 He has a PhD in Physics, a Master’s Degree in Architecture, and had extensive graduate level education in mathematics and engineering.
 He is a registered engineer with a specialty in structures.
 Since 1986, he has been on the Faculty of the School of Architecture at North Carolina State University where he has focused his research on building systems integration, with an emphasis on daylighting, thermal systems, and structures.
 Since coming to NCSU, he has taught required courses on architectural structures, written a major textbook on architectural structures, and generated online versions of his structures courses.
 He has taught and written books on daylighting.
 He teaches graduate studios focusing on airport design and graduate studios focusing on tall-building design.